 The conventional route to guarding against hidden defects is to take out a structural warranty.
 Providers include BuildStore (with its BuildCare product), CRL, NHBC, Protek, Selfbuild Insurance and Self-Build Zone.
 You need to arrange this before construction begins, as the provider will inspect the scheme at regular intervals (much like building control).
 It will issue corresponding certificates for each phase, as well as a final document on completion.

 There is a slightly cheaper alternative available, in the form of an architect’s certificate, which most lenders accept.
-This will cost around £1,000 and is valid for six years – but it’s important to be clear that it is not an insurance-backed warranty.
+This will cost around £1,000 and is valid for six years.
+It’s important to be clear, however, that an architect’s certificate is not an insurance-backed warranty.
 If you do experience major problems, your only recourse will be to make a legal claim against the architect’s professional indemnity insurance.

 ✓ Gulleys & drains – surface water flows correctly (test with a bucket of water)